cointowitcher/awesome-swift/README.md

 * [TagCellLayout](https://github.com/riteshhgupta/TagCellLayout) - UICollectionView layout for Tags with Left, Center & Right alignments.
 * [UICollectionViewSplitLayout](https://github.com/yahoojapan/UICollectionViewSplitLayout) - UICollectionViewSplitLayout makes collection view more responsive.
 * [VegaScroll](https://github.com/AppliKeySolutions/VegaScroll) - Lightweight animation flowlayout for UICollectionView.
+* [InfiniteScroller](https://github.com/cointowitcher/InfiniteScroller) - Horizontal and Vertical collection view for infinite scrolling that was designed to be used in SwiftUI

 #### UITableView
 [back to top](#readme)